BD2KGenomics/toil-scripts/src/toil_scripts/gatk_germline/README.md

 The Toil Germline pipeline accepts FASTQ and BAM files as input and generates per sample variant callsets using GATK tools.
-This pipeline includes GATK preprocessing, variant calling, variant filtering, and functional variant annotation using Oncotator.
+This pipeline can be configured to run GATK preprocessing, variant calling, filtering, and functional annotation using Oncotator.
+Samples can also be processed individually or merged for joint genotyping and filtering.

 #### General Dependencies